jericho-monje/CS258-Final-Project/README.md

 ![](https://github.com/jericho-monje/CS258-Final-Project/raw/main/Learning_Curve_(Averaged_Episode_Rewards)_for_Capacity_20.png
 )
 Initially, the averaged episode rewards started at ~58000 and showed gradual growth.
 It eventually peaked by episode 4 at ~71000 averaged rewards.
 After this point, the averaged rewards starts to slowly decline.
 The reason for this curve is most likely because the agent quickly learns which actions to take early on, and then it rapidly starts to gain rewards.
-Then based on these rewards, the agent knows what actions to take and is less likely to explore for better actions.
-As it begins to stick with what it thinks is the best action rather than looking for a better action, the average rewards begins to decline.
+Then based on these rewards, the agent knows what actions to take and is adapts more slowly to varying situations.
+As it begins to stick with what it thinks is the best action rather than looking for a better action, the average rewards can decline when encountering episodes with different needs.
+This demonstrates the need for data curation/variety to combat "overfitting".

 ### Learning Curve (Averaged Objective *B* vs Episode) for Capacity=20

 ![](https://github.com/jericho-monje/CS258-Final-Project/raw/main/Learning_Curve_(Averaged_Objective_B)_for_Capacity_20.png)
 This plot correctly shows the inverse of the previous plot.
 As the agent is exploring for the best actions early on, the initial averaged objective *B* is very high at 0.21.
 Gradually the agent learns better actions to take and the average objective *B* declines to a minimum of ~0.145 by episode 4.
-From that point forward, the averaged objective *B* begins to increase again as the agent is no longer looking for better actions.
+From that point forward, the averaged objective *B* begins to increase again as the agent is less likely to look for better actions.

 ### Averaged Objective *B* vs Episode on Eval Dataset for Capacity=20